trillek-team/trillek-computer/calling_convention.md

-Calling convention for RS1600 CPU
+Calling convention for RC1600 CPU
 ---------------------------------

   - r0 to r3 holds th argument values passed to a subrutine, and also holds the results returned from a subrutine.
   - Subsequent arguments are passed on the stack.
 Function arguments of a procedural language are pushed in reverse order.
   - r4 to r13 are used for local variables.
-Callee subrutine orfunction must preserve it,
+Callee subrutine or function must preserve it,
-  - r14 (BP) register must be preserved being pushed to teh stack before the extra arguments.
-In the prolog, r14 takes the value of r15 (SP) after pushing r14 to the stack.
+  - r14 (BP) register must be preserved being pushed to the stack before the extra arguments.
+In the prologue, r14 takes the value of r15 (SP) after pushing r14 to the stack.
   - Calle function/subrutine can use BP + n to read extra arguments

 Example: